 Humans have a specific set of senses, partly or completely different from other earth dwellers.
 Hence, it is imperative that human sensory 'registrations' of nature are the fundamental input to human understanding and theory building.
-However, the issue is if, when, and how this sensory registrations are understood and become part of a (historically contingent) human understanding of nature.
+However, the issue is if, when, and how these sensory registrations are understood and become part of a (historically contingent) human understanding of nature.
 This entails a long process of developing an ever more comprehensive human social activity.
-The dynamics of sensory experiences in human activity are socialised in the notion change, which I will call an 'Ideal' (see further below) and is projected (or mapped, or materialized, or casted) into models: mental tools.
+The dynamics of sensory experiences in human activity are socialised in the notion change,